Islands Similar to the Maldives: Top 13 Tropical Destinations in Africa

 A Kenya safari is probably what comes to mind when you think of a vacation to this East African nation.
 Which isn’t hard to understand; it’s home to Africa’s best safari parks, but its beach scene isn’t to be underrated.

 The country’s coastal areas are playgrounds for beach bums, with many incredible options, but if you are looking for a true island vibe in Kenya, there is no better place than Lamu.
-It offers a great mix of beautiful beaches, a tranquil atmosphere, and intimate luxury resorts, making it one of Africa’s tropical islands similar to the Maldives.
+One of Africa’s most beautiful destinations, it offers a great mix of beaches, a tranquil atmosphere, and intimate luxury resorts, making it a tropical island similar to the Maldives.

 You’ll have a blast lazing on the quiet, unspoiled sandy stretches, like Shela Beach, and indulging in unique activities, like sailing on a traditional dhow at sunset and riding donkeys along the beaches.